how long resin takes to cure

 How to make UV resin hard will take a UV lamp for resin curing or sunlight.
 The cure time for UV resin is typically much faster than for traditional epoxy resins, UV resin cures almost instantly or within a few minutes when exposed to ultraviolet (UV) light.

-The exact curing time can vary depending on factors such as the intensity of the UV light source, the thickness of the resin layer, and the specific brand and formulation of UV resin.
+The exact curing time can vary depending on things such as the intensity of the UV light source, the thickness of the resin layer, and the specific brand and formulation of UV resin.

 In many cases, UV resin can cure within 1 to 5 minutes when exposed to a UV lamp or direct sunlight.
 Some UV resins are designed to cure quickly to facilitate rapid production in applications like jewelry making, fly tying, or small craft projects.